Danish senior pension

 Can you work while receiving senior pension?

-If you live with a spouse, civil partner or cohabiting partner who is also in receipt of either disability pension, senior pension or retirement pension, your pension will continue to be paid for up to three months after your death.
+If you live with a spouse, civil partner or cohabiting partner who is also in receipt of either a disability pension, senior pension or retirement pension, your pension can continue to be paid for up to three months after your death.
 This is known as a survivor's pension.
-When the three months are up, the pension of your spouse, civil partner or cohabiting partner will be adjusted to the rates and rules that apply to a single person.

-Who should you contact if you have questions?
+Who should I contact if I have questions?

 If you live in Denmark and have questions about Danish senior pension, contact Seniorpensionsenheden (the Senior Pension Authority).

-If you live abroad and have questions about Danish senior pension, please contact Udbetaling Danmark, international pensions office.
+If you live abroad and have questions about Danish senior pension, contact Udbetaling Danmark, international pensions office.

-If you live Denmark and have questions about foreign disability pension or senior pension, please contact Udbetaling Danmark, foreign pensions office.
+If you live Denmark and have questions about foreign disability pension or senior pension, contact Udbetaling Danmark, foreign pensions office.

 The contact details are in the blue box at the top right-hand corner of this page.